centdollar/verilogThings/README.md

 # What can it do?
 Currently the feature set is small, but here is what it can do
 - Make a template from a file that is in the same directory
-- Works with ports of any widths
-- Ignores single line comments above the module \<module_name\> verilog construct that start at the beginning of the line

 # What do I want it to do?
 These are just a few features that would make this a more useful tool in a real workflow
 - Look at a broader set of files starting from a given directory
-- Handle Verilog parameters
-- Add comments about being an input or output and what the width is
+- Ignores single line comments above the module \<module_name\> verilog construct that start at the beginning of the line
 - More if anyone thinks of anything